ingeniala/heybluekata/Architecture/Business/Reference/foundation.md

 Application Program Interfaces that aim another developers to interact with the platform, converting the social network in a platform providing value to a broader ecosystem.

+**As showing in the seccion [Foundation - Motivation mapping](#foundation---motivation-mapping), in this case the focus of the defined architecture will be on the basic features to ensure the expositions of backend APIs to the channels in a secure and controlled way.**

 ## Widgets

-Widgets to create custom pages or application using the information of the platform (e.g. merchant commerce)
+Widgets to create custom pages or application using the information of the platform (e.g. merchant commerce).

+**As showing in the seccion [Foundation - Motivation mapping](#foundation---motivation-mapping), in this case the focus of the defined architecture will be on the basic features to ensure the ability to easily develop front end solutions, mainly the storefronts.**

 ## Analytics